-Commander-in-Chief Speelman: I have thought that Past Commander in the old timers of the Order, but when I had come to be one of the old timers of the Order, but when I I had come to be one of the land see Frank Challis, Edwin Earp, lou look around here and see Frank Challis, Edwin Earp, lou look around here and solve, I am justified in saying that I still am wagner and Joe Maccabe, I am justified in saying that I still am wagner and Joe Machine and I still am one of the "kids."
-It is certainly a pleasure, as always, to come of the "kids."
-It is certainly a pleasure, as always, to come one of the Rids.
-The Sons of Veterans, U. S. A. I to these annual reunions of the Sons of Veterans, U. S. A. I to these annual reduces many years.
+Commander-in-Chief Speelman: I have thought that Past Commander in that that had come to be one of the old timers of the Order, but when I had come to be and see Frank Challis, Edwin had come to be one of the hadron to had see Frank Challis, Edwin rp, lou ook around here and see Frank Challis, Edwin rp, lou ook around here and solve, I am ustified in saying that I still am vagner and Joe Maccabe, I am ustified in saying that I still am vagner and Joe Market is certainly a pleasure, as always, to come of the "kids."
+It is certainly a pleasure, as always, to come one of the kids.
+The Sons of Veterans, U & A I othese annual reunions of the Sons of Veterans, U & A I to these annual relationships these many years.
 I remember well the Enhave been coming, these when Joe Maccabe was elected comcampment at Chief.
-When the delegates on that morning saw that mander-in-order in the Cincinnati Inquirer, that handsome three-column cut in the column three column cut in the commander young fellow, everybody was for Joe Maccabe for Commander, young fellow, everybody was for Joe Maccabe for Commander. in-Chief.
-It certainly is rather fine to look into the faces of the men from all over this country who are following in the foot men from all over this constitute, as Joe Maccabe said, the greatest organization that was ever organized in the history of the world.
+When the delegates on that morning saw that mander-in-Cities.
+The Cincinnati Inquirer, that handso three-column cut in the column three column cut in the column three column cut in the column three column cut in the in-Chief.
+It certainly is rather fine to look into the faces of the men from all over this country who are following in the fort steps of our fathers who constitute, as Joe Maccabe said the greatest organization that was ever organized in the history of the world.
 I refer to the Grand Army of the Republic.
-(An plause).
-If we do our duty as they did theirs, there is full justification for the organization of the Sons of Veterans, Sons of the Grand Army of the Republic, or whatever they are called I thank you.
+(A) plause).
+If we do our duty as they did theirs, there is full justification for the organization of the Sons of Veterans Son of the Grand Army of the Republic, or whatever they are called I thank you.
 (Applause).

-Commander-in-Chief Horn: In former times in our organization we did not have Divisions and Commandery-in-Chief, but we had Grand Divisions.
+Commander-in-Chief Horn: In former times in our organization we did not have Divisions and Commandery-in-Chief but we had Grand Divisions.
 That was in the early days of our organization when men like our older Past Commanders-in-Chief were hitched up like young stallions.
 I am going to present now one of those Past Grand Division Commanders whom we are glad to show on our rolls as a relic only in name; and who downed Moses quite recently!
 Past Grand Division Commander Challis.
 (Applause).